osohq/oso/docs/content/any/getting-started/application/enforce/index.md

 ## `authorize`

 The `authorize` method queries the `allow` rule.
-If the query doesn't have any results (no rules succeed), it throws an `AuthorizationError`.
+If the query doesn't have any results (no rules succeed), it throws an authorization error.
 You should handle this exception and [return an error response to the user](guides/enforcement/resource#authorization-failure).

 The `authorize` method should be called any time you want to check if a user can